yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

     each release, every package was compiled and tested on all the major operating systems and versions of GHC.

-*   Running the build procedure still reports errors for a number of packages.
+*   Initially, the build procedure reported errors for a number of packages.
-    I've been sending a lot of pull requests over the past few days to try and get those corrected, but there are still some more out there.
+    I've sent a lot of pull requests over the past few weeks to try and get those corrected, and Stackage now builds cleanly.
 I'm hoping that by having this kind of automated tool running regularly, we'll be able to spot problems in packages quickly and alert the maintainers.
 To make the system great, I'm hoping that maintainers will be able to help out by making necessary changes to their packages.

 *   It would be great to have Linux distribution maintainers on board with this initiative.
 Having the same set of stable packages available on multiple platforms would be great, and hopefully this project will allow us all to pool resources.
+I've been in touch with maintainers for Debian, Fedora, and Nix, and we're trying to coordinate how such a system would work.
+If there are other distributions I missed that want to be part of this process, please be in touch!

 But I want to make one thing clear.
 For this project to succeed, it has to have wide-spread community support.
-It's possible to make a tool that solves the dependency problem for just the Yesod world, but that's much less valuable than something the whole community participates in.
-I'm looking forward to getting input from the community at large.
+There's been a great response from those I've contacted already, and I'm hoping this will continue after this blog post.
+The more of the community gets involved in the process, the greater the benefits for everyone.